Philip W. Yun: Clinton administration

-Private industry and academia
+Private industry, academia, and non-profit

 After leaving government, Yun became vice president at H&Q Asia Pacific, a private equity firm, in 2001.
 In 2004, Yun joined the Shorenstein Asia Pacific Research Center at Stanford University as the first Pantech Scholar in Korean Studies, where his research focused on the economic and political future of Northeast Asia.
 While at Stanford, Yun co-edited “North Korea: 2005 and Beyond,” a collection of scholarly essays analyzing the economic, political, and social landscape of North Korea.
 In 2005, he became vice president of The Asia Foundation, serving in this capacity until 2011.
 From 2011 to 2019, he served as the executive director and chief operating officer of Ploughshares Fund, the largest US philanthropic organization focused exclusively on nuclear weapons.
-Currently, he is the President and CEO of the World Affairs Council of Northern California.
-Yun lives in San Francisco with his wife and children.
+In 2019, he became the President and CEO of the World Affairs Council of Northern California.
+One of the World Affairs Councils most prominent projects is the Global Philanthropy Forum.
+Philip has been involved with Philanthropy for many years.
+He then led an initiative which resulted in the 2023 merger of World Affairs Council and the Commonwealth Club of California, the oldest public forum in California.
+Currently, he is the Co-President and Co-CEO of Commonwealth Club World Affairs alongside Dr. Gloria Duffy.
+Yun lives in San Francisco and has two children.